Motor imagery

 Motor imagery is a mental process by which an individual rehearses or simulates a given action.
-It is widely used in sport training as mental practice of action, neurological rehabilitation, and has also been employed as a research paradigm in cognitive neuroscience and cognitive psychology to investigate the content and the structure of covert processes (i.e., unconscious) that precede the execution of action.
+It is widely used in sport training as mental practice of action, neurological rehabilitation, and has also been employed as a research paradigm in cognitive neuroscience and cognitive psychology to investigate the content and the structure of covert (i.e., unconscious) processes that precede the execution of action.
 In some medical, musical, and athletic contexts, when paired with physical rehearsal, mental rehearsal can be as effective as pure physical rehearsal (practice) of an action.

 Definition

 Motor imagery can be defined as a dynamic state during which an individual mentally simulates a physical action.
 This type of phenomenal experience implies that the subject feels themselves performing the action.
 It corresponds to the so-called internal imagery (or first person perspective) of sport psychologists.

 Mental practice of action

 Mental practice refers to use of visuo-motor imagery with the purpose of improving motor behavior.
 Visuo-motor imagery requires the use of one's imagination to simulate an action, without physical movement.
 It has come to the fore due to the relevance of imagery in enhancing sports and surgical performance.